The Shape of Attraction in UMAP: Exploring the Embedding Forces in Dimensionality Reduction: Attraction and Repulsion Shapes

 Here, $f_a:\mathbb{R}_{\geq 0}\to\mathbb{R}_{\leq 0}$ is the attraction shape, and we use the fact that for Euclidean metric, $\nabla_{y_i^t}\log(q_{ij})=-\nabla_{y_j^t}\log(q_{ij})$.
 Similarly, we reformulate the update equation of a negative edge as

 where $f_r:\mathbb{R}_{\geq 0}\to\mathbb{R}_{\geq 0}$ is the repulsion shape.

 Such decomposition has appeared previously, e.g., in~\citep{mcinnes2018umap,agrawal2021minimum,draganov2023unexplainable}, but their formulations and utilization vary.
 The original UMAP paper~\citep{mcinnes2018umap} used it as a computational trick for fast processing, while~\cite{draganov2023unexplainable} used it for comparing different algorithms from the kernel perspective.
-In both cases, the primary focus was computing the derivative.
+In both cases, the primary focus was computing the derivative without any further analysis of the decomposition.
+A similar approach was used earlier by~\cite{agrawal2021minimum}, but they expressed the decomposition in terms of a scalar coefficient and a unit vector ($(y_i-y_j)/||y_i-y_j||_2$) to emphasize the magnitude of the forces.
 Here, we treat the decompositions as independent functions that can take various forms.
-A similar approach was used earlier by~\cite{agrawal2021minimum}, but they expressed the decomposition in terms of a scalar coefficient and a unit vector ($(y_i-y_j)/||y_i-y_j||_2$) to emphasize the magnitude of the forces.
 The discussion below shows that our shape decomposition is more illuminating than the magnitude alone.